JiGoot/terms/en/terms.md

 **14. Termination**

 JiGoot reserves the right to suspend or terminate your account or access to the Platform at our discretion, including for violations of these Terms and Conditions.

----

-Feel free to adjust any section to better fit your business model or legal requirements.